A Guide to the Cannes Lions Awards

 Our LIONS Intelligence content team regularly interviews winners to find out more about how the work got made.
 These interviews will be used in editorial content such as the LIONS Creativity Report.
 If you’ve got a story to share, please reach out to the team.

-What happens if I’ve won but did not plan to attend the Festival?
+What happens if I’ve won but didn’t plan to attend the Festival?

 If you’re not in Cannes to collect your Award onstage, please let the Awards team know as early as possible and we’ll help you identify someone to accept on your behalf.
 It may be your local Festival representative or someone from your network.